-The diverse research program covers physical and life sciences in the atmospheric, terrestrial and marine domains, as well as human biology and medical research.
-It is also responsible for a broad suite of ongoing observational activities, including a network of meteorological facilities; ionospheric activity monitoring; seismic, magnetic and GPS networks; and hydrographic and bathymetric mapping.
+This diverse research program covers physical and life sciences in the atmospheric, terrestrial and marine domains, as well as human biology and medical research.
+It is also responsible for a long-term observational activities, including a network of meteorological facilities; ionospheric activity monitoring; seismic, magnetic and GPS networks; and hydrographic and bathymetric (seafloor) mapping.

-Our science is directed by the Australian Antarctic Strategic Plan 2011–12 to 2020–21 developed in consultation with the Antarctic Science Advisory Committee and approved by the Australian Government on 19 July 2010.
+Our science is directed by the Australian Antarctic Strategic Plan 2011–12 to 2020–21, developed in consultation with the Antarctic Science Advisory Committee and approved by the Australian Government in July 2010.

-In addition to this work, the Australian Marine Mammal Centre at the Australian Antarctic Division gives us a high-profile role in coordinated studies of Australia’s cetacean research.
+In addition to this work, the Australian Marine Mammal Centre at the Australian Antarctic Division coordinates studies focussed on understanding, protecting and conserving whales, dolphins, seals and dugongs.

-Australia’s role in the Convention for the Conservation of Antarctic Marine Living Resources, the International Whaling Commission and the Agreement on the Conservation of Albatrosses and Petrels requires the highest quality of science to provide credibility and accountability.
+Australian Antarctic program research also supports Australia’s role in the Convention for the Conservation of Antarctic Marine Living Resources, the International Whaling Commission and the Agreement on the Conservation of Albatrosses and Petrels.

 More than 100 projects are undertaken in Antarctica, the subantarctic and in Australia, involving scientists from some 28 countries and 176 institutions (search our project database).
 About 90 Australian graduate students are also associated with the program.